Skip to content

 Corrugated roads – There’s no other way to say it: corrugated roads suck.
 Miles of teeth-rattling vibration will make any journey a headache.
 While not so much a matter of traction, airing down on corrugated roads will make your ride much more comfortable.
 Try taking 15 PSI off whatever your normal road tire pressure is on a corrugated road and feel the difference, you’ll be glad you did.

-Mud – I think it’s fair to say mud can be treated quite similar to sand.
-If there’s some surface mud, but with a hardpacked bottom that’s reachable, 25 PSI should get you through.
+Mud – If there’s some surface mud, but with a hardpacked bottom that’s reachable, 25 PSI should get you through.
 But obviously, the softer and sloppier it gets, the more you will need to air down.
 As already covered in the sand section, 18-12 PSI is a sensible range, but be cautious again of debeading your tires.

-Debeading is also more likely in mud as on a sand beach, there’s nothing to push on the tire other than pressure from a sharp turn.
-If you’re slopping through mud ruts you’re going to impact branches, rocks, or rut walls somewhere along the way that can physically knock the tire off.
+Debeading is also more likely in mud, as on sand there’s nothing to push on the tire other than pressure from a sharp turn.
+If you’re slopping through mud ruts you’re going to impact branches, rocks, or rut walls somewhere along the way that can physically knock the tire off the bead.

-Some make the case that higher tire pressure is actually better for mud, their theory being that it keeps the tire in shape which allows the tread grooves to stay open and spin off mud, but personally, I’ve found this to be an old wives’ tale.
+Some off-roaders make the case that higher tire pressure is actually better for mud, the theory being that it keeps the tire in shape which allows the tread grooves to stay open and spin off mud, but personally, I’ve found this to be an old wives’ tale.

 Tire construction and pressures